slaclab/k2eg/README.md

 This project aim to realize an [EPICS](https://epics.anl.gov) gateway for interact with epics IOCs using kafka.
 It uses a input topic from a kafka cluster for receive json encoded commands that permit to execute IO operation on the IOCs.

 ## Parameter
-k2eg rely upon boost rpogram options to manage the startup option configuration.
+k2eg rely upon boost program options to manage the startup option configuration.
 Below the complete list of the parameter:

 ```console
 k2eg --help